ealpha072/school-management-system/README.md

 *  `CSS` - For the frontend, i used bootstrap offline for dynamics of the application.
 For icons, i used the fontawesome icons which i downloaded and used locally.
 The css sheet for bootstrap is the <a href = 'admin/styles/bootstrap.min.css'>bootstrap.min.css</a>.
 For fontawesome, i used the <a href="admin/styles/CSS/all.css">all.css</a>  style sheet and the <a href='/admin/styles/webfonts'>webfonts folder</a>.
 My custom CSS is in <a href='admin/styles/styles.css'>this file</a>.

 ### Folder structure
-* Admin - This is the main folder and contains all the project files.
+* `Admin` - This is the main folder and contains all the project files.
+Each folder is a section of the application; more like a module.
+The folder called shared, contains common files used by all modules.The config.php file is the backend file that starts the session in each module.
+* `settings.json` - The settings.json file contains the phpdesktop configurations to be used by the application.
+The setings have been changed and are different from the original settings.json file.